-So, how can you ensure the longevity of your business and avoid going under?
-To help steer startups in the right direction, we’ve listed the top reasons why startups fail, so you know what NOT to do.
+How can you ensure the longevity of your business and avoid going under?
+To help steer you in the right direction, this article has listed the top reasons why startups fail, so you know what NOT to do.

 1. Lacking a Product-Market Fit

-In order to achieve that goal, you must understand what consumers’ needs or ‘pain points’ are.
-Many startups make the mistake of developing their product or service before they assess specific problems consumers share.
-This is one of the biggest reasons for startup failure.
+In order to achieve that goal, you must understand what consumers’ needs or pain points are.
+Many startups make the mistake of developing their product or service before they assess specific problems consumers share (you might be having this problem now).
+This is one of the BIGGEST reasons for startup failure.
 When you have an idea of what consumers actually need, you’re more likely to develop an effective solution that customers will be willing to pay for.

 Find a problem and solve it!

 Another way to gauge the market is by testing your product through a small pay-per-click (PPC) campaign.
 Aside from giving your startup the exposure it needs, PPC campaigns also allow you to attract targeted leads and get a feel of how the market will respond to your product.
-When it comes to this, it's best to employ a PPC specialist so you get the right design, SEO, and analysis for your PPC campaign.
+When it comes to this, it's best to employ a PPC specialist so you get the right design, search engine optimization (SEO), and analysis for your PPC campaign.

 Once you’ve collected all the necessary information from your market analyses, you can evaluate if you’ve truly created the right product-market fit or if there are improvements that need to be made.
 Remember, however, that assessing this performance should be continuous as consumer preferences, as well as their pain points, are constantly evolving.
 Translation - listen to your customer’s needs as you roll out your product or service.

 2. Poor Financial Management